South Carolina Car Accident Lawyers

 Auto accident damage claims

-Each South Carolina car accident attorney at McGowan, Hood & Felder, LLC is ready to pursue the compensation you deserve after your accident, which may include the following expenses:
+Each South Carolina car accident attorney at McGowan, Hood, Felder & Phillips, LLC is ready to pursue the compensation you deserve after your accident, which may include the following expenses:

 - Medical bills.
 These include the cost of emergency room care, surgeries, and initial doctor visits through the time of settlement or trial.

 - Cost of future medical care.
 Many clients will need extensive medical treatment after their case is settled or tried.
 The future cost to treat these injuries has to be figured so there is money in reserve to pay for more doctor visits, physical therapy, occupational therapy, medical equipment costs, and medication.

 - Lost wages and future lost wages.
 Injured victims have the right to claim lost income and any future income they will be unable to earn because they are injured.

 - Household expenses.
 This cost can include the money to hire people to perform the tasks the victim would normally do.